FREE SHIPPING on every order to the US

 Cyclophosphamide may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: nausea vomiting loss of appetite or weight abdominal pain diarrhea hair loss sores on the mouth or tongue changes in skin color changes in color or growth of finger or toe nails Some side effects can be serious.
 If you experience any of these symptoms, call your doctor immediately: sore throat, fever, chills, or other signs of infection poor or slow wound healing unusual bruising or bleeding black, tarry stools painful urination or red urine rash hives itching difficulty breathing or swallowing shortness of breath cough swelling in the legs, ankles, or feet chest pain yellowing of the skin or eyes Cyclophosphamide may increase the risk that you will develop other cancers.
 Talk to your doctor about the risks of taking cyclophosphamide.
 Cyclophosphamide may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.
 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain lab tests to check your body's response to cyclophosphamide.
+Do not let anyone else take your medication.
+Ask your pharmacist any questions you have about refilling your prescription.
 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies. ¶ This branded product is no longer on the market.
 Generic alternatives may be available.

 The content on this page is for informational and educational purposes only and does not constitute professional medical advice.
 Patients should not use the information presented on this page for diagnosing a health-related issue or disease.
 Before taking any medication or supplements, patients should always consult a physician or qualified healthcare professional for medical advice or information about whether a drug is safe, appropriate or effective.